How To Make A God’s Eye

 It is a ritual tool that was believed to protect those while they pray.
 The central eye was made when a child was born.
 Each year, a bit of yarn was added until the child turned five at which point the Ojo was complete.
 The wooden cross the yarn is woven on represents the four directions: earth, fire, water, and air.

-Now you know how to make a God’s Eye.
-This yarn craft a great boredom buster.
+Now you know how to make a God’s Eye (Eye of God).
+This yarn craft is a great boredom buster.
 It is easy to keep the simple supplies on hand so they could be made at any time!
-You might like to browse this list of 50 Boredom busters crafts and activities to also keep kids busy and engaged.
 We spend hours making homemade slime at our house.
 How about you?
 While you are crafting be sure to get your kids laughing with these kids jokes.

 Lets keep in touch!
 Sign up to get crafty ideas, recipes, sewing tutorials and more delivered right to your inbox.
 Follow Skip to My Lou on FB to find out the latest news!
 Join me at Pinterest and Instagram for an extra dose of fun!